 - Brown sugar: you can substitute brown sugar with an equal amount of regular white sugar (preferably caster / superfine sugar).

-- Salted butter: if you want to use unsalted butter, add ½ tsp of salt to the dry ingredients.
+- Salted butter: if you want to use unsalted butter, add ½ teaspoon of salt to the dry ingredients.

 - Golden syrup: golden syrup is essential to the flavour of ANZAC biscuits.
 In a pinch, you can use light molasses or honey.